Sex Trafficking Prevention

 creating a circle of protection

-The crime of commercial sexual exploitation, or sex trafficking, is impacting tribal communities everywhere.
-Tribal child welfare agencies can collaborate with others to create a circle of protection by recognizing the issue and how it’s impacting tribal communities, protecting children by incorporating responsive strategies, and preventing future occurrences.
+The crime of commercial sexual exploitation, or sex trafficking, is affecting tribal communities everywhere.
+Tribal child welfare agencies can collaborate with others to create a circle of protection by recognizing the issue and it’s effect on tribal communities, protecting children by incorporating responsive strategies, and preventing future occurrences.
 The tools, examples, and information compiled here may help agencies better understand the issue while exploring different ways to respond.
 It’s up to each individual agency to determine how they would like to proceed.

 This website is not intended to help agencies respond to individual cases of sex trafficking.